1986 Manitoba general election

 The 1986 Manitoba general election was held on March 18, 1986 to elect Members of the Legislative Assembly of the Province of Manitoba, Canada.
 It was won by the New Democratic Party, which took 30 seats out of 57.
 The Progressive Conservative Party won 26 seats and formed the official opposition.
 The Manitoba Liberal Party, which had not been represented in the previous legislature, won one seat.

+Opinion polls

 Results

 1 "Before" refers to standings in the Legislature at dissolution, and not to the results of the previous election.
 These numbers therefore reflect changes in party standings as a result of by-elections and members crossing the floor.